irshu355/Android-WYSIWYG-Editor/README.md

  -  `editor.setDividerLayout(R.layout.tmpl_divider_layout);`

-If you have minifyEnabled, add the following proguard rules:
+If you have minifyEnabled, below are the proguard rules:

       -keep class com.google.gson.** { *; }
       -dontwarn com.squareup.picasso.**